SolidGuides.com may get a commission when you buy through links on our website. Read More.

-This backpack is water resistant; not waterproof.
+This backpack is water-resistant, not waterproof.
 It can take on light showers, so don’t take it out during downpours.

-Also, the shoulder straps though padded are not adequate.
+Also, the shoulder straps, though padded, are not adequate.
 Plus, they don’t adjust all the way.
-The back is not of mesh which means it can accumulate sweat in hot environments.
+The back is not of mesh, which means it can accumulate sweat in hot environments.

 Tortuga does not stop here since there is a front horseshoe panel.
-It will house everything from your pens in their sleeves to notebooks, hard drives, power bank, and snacks all in their nifty compartments.
+It will house everything from your pens in their sleeves to notebooks, hard drives, power bank, and snacks, all in nifty compartments.
 It allows you to access stuff without bumping into what you don’t want because everything will be in its place.

-With its 900D polyester exterior and weather resistant coating, this backpack can also withstand moderate weather conditions.
+With its 900D polyester exterior and weather-resistant coating, this backpack can also withstand moderate weather conditions.
 It comes with lockable YKK zippers that express quality and the security extended to your stuff.

 As a daypack, this is one of the expensive options.
 It does not support more than two days of travel, and there are bigger options from the same line if you want to carry more.